flatiron/union/README.md

     for `/favicon.ico`.

     @option after {Array}
-    The `after` value is an array of stream filters, which are applied after the request handlers in `options.before`.
+    The `after` value is an array of functions that return stream filters, which are applied after the request handlers in `options.before`.
     Stream filters inherit from `union.ResponseStream`, which implements the Node.js core streams api with a bunch of other goodies.

     @option limit {Object}